-Since ViaLOIS is in an experimental state, it does not support all features of Curry (in particular, free variables of type integer are not supported) so that some benchmarks are not executable with ViaLOIS (marked by "n/a").
+Since ViaLOIS is in an experimental state, it does not support all features of Curry

+(in particular, free variables of type integer are not supported) so that some benchmarks are not executable with ViaLOIS (marked by "n/a").
 For the same reason, ViaLOIS does not support the primitive operation "\$!" necessary for the optimization presented in this paper.
 Thus, the optimized programs are only executed with KiCS2.
 As one can see, the improvements obtained by our optimization are quite relevant for the considered class of programs.
-Only the improvement for psort is small since we cannot strictly evaluate the complete permutation.
+Only the improvement for psort is small since we cannot strictly evaluate the complete permutation, as discussed in Section 4.

-Conclusions
+7 Conclusions

 We have shown a program transformation to improve the efficiency of non-deterministic computations in implementations of functional logic languages with a demand-driven strategy.
-If such implementations support a variety of search strategies, in particular, complete strategies, they often present the computation space in some tree structure which is explored by the search strategy [13, 19, 20].
+If such implementations support a variety of search strategies, in particular, complete strategies, they often present the computation space in some tree structure which is explored by the search strategy [14, 20, 21].
 This has the risk that non-deterministic structures are duplicated which increases the complexity of traversing the resulting structures.
 In order to overcome this disadvantage, we presented an analysis to approximate demanded arguments and use this information to evaluate non-deterministic arguments in a strict manner.
 We have also shown results from a prototypical implementation of this approach.

 Since this work is based on techniques from various domains ranging from implementations of declarative languages to program analysis frameworks for such languages, there is a lot of related work.
 Since we already discussed related approaches throughout this paper, we omit a further discussion here.
 For future work, our demand analysis should be extended to enable the analysis of complete applications.
 This requires the appropriate approximation of all primitive operations, including I/O operations, and a modular analysis to be applied to larger programs.
 Furthermore, the use of other abstract domains, like rational trees, that can also approximate the demand of arbitrary large structures (e.g., lists) is another interesting topic fur future work.
+However, the permutation sort example shows that the presence of failures in non-deterministic computations need a careful treatment to avoid an increase of the search space.